ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

 **Example:** aws cloudformation validate-template --template-body file://cf-awscli-template.yml

-**Note:** The location of the template is in the location I am running the command or I would have to qualify th path.
+**Note:** The location of the template is in the location I am running the command or I would have to qualify the path.
 ::

  (python36) [user@raws example]$ aws cloudformation validate-template --template-body file://cf-awscli-template.yml